History of World Championship Wrestling: Continued decline (2000–2001)

 At the Sin pay-per-view on January 14, 2001, Goldberg and his trainer DeWayne Bruce lost a tag team match to Totally Buffed (Buff Bagwell and The Total Package).
-This was Goldberg's final appearance for WCW before the company was purchased by the WWF.
+This was Goldberg's final appearance for WCW before WCW was purchased by the WWF.
 The final WCW event to be held outside the southern United States was the January 29 edition of WCW Monday Nitro from Baltimore, Maryland and its associated taping of WCW Thunder (which took place the same night).
-Following this, all future WCW events were held in the Southern United States.
-In addition, most female personalities were released from the promotion by the beginning of February 2001 in an attempt to cut costs.
+Following this, all remaining WCW events were held in the Southern United States.
+In addition, most female personalities were released from WCW by the beginning of February 2001 in an attempt to cut costs.